jesstelford/react-workshop/lesson_6.md

 ```

 In JSX, these attributes are known as *props*, and are available from within the
-component as the frist function parameter:
+component as the first function parameter:

 ```javascript
 function MyComponent(props) {